eric-vader/iHOLDR/docs/Wip/Wip_Notes.md

 # Genetic Algorithm

-We have used the *optimal* metric in the Proof of Concept which will not be practical; we are after all aiming to achieve that as a result of our optimization, so using it in our optimization would be cheating, and not to mention not cheap computationally.
+We are after all aiming to achieve that as a result of our optimization, so using it in our optimization would be cheating, and not to mention not cheap computationally.
 Here, we will use the same settings as in the proof of concept, with the exception of the fitness function.

 ## Sum of off-diagonal matrix